How to build your inventory¶

 You can (and probably will) put each host in more than one group.
 For example a production webserver in a datacenter in Atlanta might be included in groups called [prod] and [atlanta] and [webservers].
 You can create groups that track:

-- What - An application, stack or microservice.
-(For example, database servers, web servers, etc).
+What - An application, stack or microservice (for example, database servers, web servers, and so on).

-- Where - A datacenter or region, to talk to local DNS, storage, etc. (For example, east, west).
+Where - A datacenter or region, to talk to local DNS, storage, and so on (for example, east, west).

 Extending the previous YAML inventory to include what, when, and where would look like: